co-cart/co-cart/readme.txt

 CoCart Lite provides the basic API needs to help you get started.

 * Get store information.
-* Add simple, variable and grouped products to the cart.
+* Add simple, variable and grouped products to the cart by product ID / SKU ID.
 * Get customers cart.
 * Get customers cart contents.
-* Update items in the cart both individually and in bulk.
+* Update items in the cart both individually or in bulk.
 * Remove items from the cart.
 * Restore items to the cart.
 * Re-calculate the totals.